 Opioid drugs, including heroin and prescription opioid painkillers, can produce withdrawal symptoms within just a few hours of the last dose.
 Symptoms of opioid withdrawal can last for a week or more.
-While unassisted withdrawal may not be life-threatening, it can lead to relapse.
-According to the National Institute on Drug Abuse, between 26.4 and 36 million people worldwide abuse opiate drugs, including heroin and prescription painkillers.
+While unassisted withdrawal may not be life-threatening, it can lead to relapse and potential overdose.
+Seeking help during withdrawal can help to ease the mental, emotional and physical discomfort that often accompanies withdrawal symptoms.

 What Causes Opioid Withdrawal?

-When you take opioid medication over an extended period, your body becomes desensitized to the effects of the drug and you will need more opioids to achieve the same effect.
+When you take opioid medication over an extended period, you can build a tolerance to the opioid.
+This means that your brain and body become desensitized to the effects of the drug and you will need more opioids to achieve the same effect.

 What to Expect During Opioid Withdrawal

-Every individual will experience opioid withdrawal differently, and the symptoms depend on the level of opioid dependency.
-Also, the amount of time you experience the symptoms of withdrawal will depend on several factors.
+Each person will experience opioid withdrawal differently, and the symptoms will depend on the level of opioid dependency.
+Additionally, the amount of time an individual experiences withdrawal symptoms will depend on several factors.